Azure/alz-terraform-accelerator/docs/wiki/Home.md

  [//]: # (*****************************)

 [alz_accelerator_overview]: media/alz-terraform-acclerator.png "A process flow showing the areas covered by the Azure landing zones Terraform accelerator."
+[components]: media/components.png "The components deployed by the accelerator."

 [alz_tf_overview]: media/alz-tf-module-overview.png "A conceptual architecture diagram highlighting the design areas covered by the Azure landing zones Terraform module."